thetatoken/theta-eth-rpc-adaptor/README.md

 mkdir ../privatenet/eth-rpc-adaptor
 ```

-Use you favorite editor to open file `../privatenet/eth-rpc-adaptor/config.yaml`, paste in the follow content, save and close the file:
+Use your favorite editor to open file `../privatenet/eth-rpc-adaptor/config.yaml`, paste in the follow content, save and close the file:

 ```
 theta: